Antolin1/DMG-Python/README.md

-# Deep Model Generation
+# Model Mime

-DMG (Deep Model Generation) is a generator that, given a dataset of models (that conform a meta-model) and a set of addition edit operations, generates models that are similar to the dataset under consideration.
-It could have the following applications:
+M2 (Model Mime) is a generator that, given a dataset of models (that conform a meta-model) and a set of addition edit operations, generates models that are similar to the dataset under consideration.

-* To generate realistic models.
-For example, in the context of autonomous cars, unrealistic test cases are considered false positives.
-* Benchmarking and stress testing.
-* Data augmentation of datasets of models.
-* Dealing with privacy issues (as a form of obfuscation)

 ## Before using it 🛠️